Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 The 2 circumgraphs can be written as a single character, or as two characters (in decomposed text).

-The single code point per vowel sign is the form preferred by the Unicode Standard and the form in common use for Bengali.
-The parts are separated, however, in Unicode Normalisation Form D (NFD), and recomposed in Unicode Normalisation Form C (NFC), so both approaches are canonically equivalent.
+The single code point per vowel sign is the form in common use for Bengali.
+The parts are separated in Unicode Normalisation Form D (NFD), and recomposed in Unicode Normalisation Form C (NFC), so both approaches are canonically equivalent.

 Whichever approach is used, the vowel signs must be typed and stored after the consonant characters they surround.
 In the case of decomposed vowel signs, the order is also important and must be as shown above.